sicklesium/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.map` returns a new array of elements while still passing each element back to the callback.

 2. What is the difference between a function and a method?

+While a method is also a function, it's specifically a function that belongs to an object.

 3. What is closure?

+A closure is both a function in combination with references to the lexical environment around it.
+A closure will give you access to an outer function's scope from within a function.

 4. Describe the four rules of the 'this' keyword.

+Principle 1: Window - Whenever a function is within the global scope, the value of 'this' will be the global 'window' object.
+Synonymous with using "window." before calling a function.
+Principle 2: Implicit Binding - Whenever a function is preceeded by a dot and called, the object before that dot is what 'this' points to.
+Principle 3: New Binding - When using the 'new' keyword, 'this' refers to the specific instance of an object created and returned using a constructor function.
+Principle 4: Explicit Binding - 'Call' or 'Apply' methods explicitly define 'this'.

 5. Why do we need super() in an extended class?

+Super() tells a parent's constructor to be concerned with the child's attributes and vice versa.
+It gets rid of the `Object.create(this, class)` syntax.

 ## Project Set up